luiszxz/IOT-Smart-Basket/README.md

 Key Features
 - RFID Scanning – Automatically identifies items when dropped into the basket.
+- Budget Input & Monitoring – Users can enter a spending limit, and the system alerts them when the total cost approaches or exceeds their budget.
 - Real-Time Item Tracking – Displays item name, price, quantity, and total cost.
 - Quantity & Cost Monitoring – Updates dynamically when items are added or removed.
 - QR Code Generation – Displays all product information for fast cashier scanning.